 - Go to Manage > Administration > Interface > Themes.

-- To import, click Import.
+- Before 10.2: To import, click Import.
 To export, locate and select the theme to export and click Export.
+In 10.2+: To import, select the import icon from the toolbar below the Themes panel name.
+To export, select export from the ellipsis menu associated with the theme you'd like to export.

-The factory default export includes the same theme options as the default/contextual export but also includes all of the widgets referenced by the header, footer, or any of the pages in the theme.
-The factory default export is suitable for sharing with other sites that don't yet have the theme installed (since it includes the widgets as well).
+The full theme export includes the same theme options as the default/contextual export but also includes all of the widgets referenced by the header, footer, or any of the pages in the theme.
+The full theme export is suitable for sharing with other sites that don't yet have the theme installed (since it includes the widgets as well).

 For a guide to best practices when customizing the Telligent Community user experience, see What best practices should be followed when customizing the user interface?